 If you love wildlife, you can watch antelope, zebras, an impressive collection of birds, and night animals, like anteaters, porcupines, and bush pigs.
 Visitors can also book guided tours for other adventures, including hiking trails and horse riding.

-You are free to explore the wilderness in your vehicle or take a guided tour.
+You can explore the wilderness in your vehicle or take a guided tour.
 Overnight, tourists can stay in chalets, cottages, or campsites.

 Mountain Zebra National Park

-The park offers nature lovers the luck to see a fascinating collection of wildlife against the magnificent mountain scenery.
-The park was founded in 1937 to secure the survival of the Cape mountain zebra.
+The park offers nature lovers the chance to see a fascinating collection of wildlife against the magnificent mountain scenery.
+It was founded in 1937 to secure the survival of the Cape mountain zebra.
 It lies 24 kilometres southwest of Cradock, with peaks up to 2,000 metres.

 Besides a healthy population of Cape mountain zebras, smaller than their typical peers, the park is also a habitat for springbok, lions, kudus, cheetahs, caracals, jackals, Cape buffalo, black rhinos, and various species of birds.
-Lucky visitors might also take a look at the shy aardwolf.
+Lucky visitors might also see the shy aardwolf.

 Thorny acacias, wild olives, and sumac distinguish the dry and rocky landscapes.
 The broad grasslands bordering the driving route allow views of feeding wildlife.
 You can also view the San (Bushman) paintings, which go back around 300 years ago.
 In addition, you can try different activities, including hiking the natural trails, paddling in the park’s swimming pools, and exploring the 4WD tracks.